 We offer a range of classes and programs, both in the Gallery and throughout the community.

-Our popular after-school art programs run three times a year: in the fall, in the winter and in the spring.
-We offer a wide range of programs taught by art educators, from classes for parents and preschoolers, through skill building classes for elementary and secondary school-age students, including painting, drawing, printmaking, ceramics and jewelry-making.
+Our popular after school art programs run three times a year: in the fall, the winter and the spring.
+We offer a wide range of programs taught by art educators; from classes for parents and preschoolers, through skill building classes for elementary and secondary school-age students, including painting, drawing, printmaking, ceramics and jewelry-making.
 We even offer adult classes.

 In the AFK Studio Art Academy, students develop skills and attitudes to broaden their options, encourage their success in post-secondary art studies and open the door to careers in the arts.
 Through in-depth exploration of drawing, painting, printmaking and sculpture, students create personal portfolios and work towards year end exhibitions in the Gordon Smith Gallery of Canadian Art.
 Workshops with artists each year enrich students' studio activities.
 Visits to artists' studios, postsecondary institutions, and the studio process prepare students with a better understanding of the role and commitment required to be a successful artist.

 Each year, select secondary students participate in a 3-day intensive photography program, focusing on a specific topic.
 In previoius years, the focus has been on fashion photograhy.
-In 2016, the focus was on landscape and the built environment.
+In 2017 and 2018, the focus was on landscape and the built environment.
 In 2019 and 2020 Birthe Piontek has taught portraiture with backdrops and lighting.
 Students work with a variety of industry professionals culminating in publication in the North Shore News.

 Not every school can make it to our Gallery, so we take our Gallery to the schools.
 By formulating a two-hour program that brings visual language and an artists' work to the classroom, we have developed a distinct approach to art education, one that captivates the students, while providing teachers with support to enrich their current curriculum.

-Our Paradise Valley Summer School of Visual Art provides young artists with the opportunity to develop heir abilities, immersed in a rich learning environment inspired by some of Canada's finest artists and nurtured by some of the best educators in the province.
+Our Summer School of Visual Art provides young artists with the opportunity to develop their abilities while immersed in a rich learning environment inspired by some of Canada's finest artists and nurtured by some of the best educators in the province.
 These week-long elementary and secondary-aged live-in camps run in early July and are set in the beautiful surroundings of the Cheakamus Centre in Brackendale, BC.

-We offer full-day, art-based camps during Spring Break and Summer Break, for elementary school-aged students.
+We offer full-day, visual art-based camps during Spring Break and Summer Break, for elementary school-aged students.
 The camps involve working in many mediums, including painting, drawing, printmaking and sculpture, as well as recreational breaks outside (weather permitting).